aebruno/whisperfish/README.rst

 ===============================================================================

 Whisperfish is a native `Signal <https://www.whispersystems.org/>`_ client for `Sailfish OS <https://sailfishos.org/>`_.
-Whisperfish builds on and includes code from the following projects:

-- `Signal client library in go <https://github.com/janimo/textsecure>`_
-- `qt <https://github.com/therecipe/qt>`_ Qt binding for Go
+Whisperfish uses the `Signal client library for Go <https://github.com/janimo/textsecure>`_ and `Qt binding for Go
-- The user interface is heavily based on the jolla-messages application written by Jolla Ltd.
+<https://github.com/therecipe/qt>`_.
+The user interface is heavily based on
+the jolla-messages application written by Jolla Ltd.

 -------------------------------------------------------------------------------
 Project Status